 Then combine hard training with stress created from adrenal activity like choosing to ski a no fall zone line or climbing Everest then combine that again with more stress and fear when close colleagues and friends lose their lives doing what they, and you, love and you have a collapse just waiting to happen.

-Hilaree O’Neill, 43, is an adventure athlete of extreme proportions.
-She is the first woman to climb two 8000metre peaks in twenty four hours – Everest and Lhotse.
+Hilaree Nelson, 46, is an adventure athlete of extreme proportions.
+She is the first woman to climb two 8000 metre peaks in twenty four hours – Mt Everest and Lhotse.
 She has skied the Himalayan summit of Cho Oyu in Tibet alongside equally impressive peaks in Bolivia and Argentina and made first descents on no fall zone couloirs of Baffin Island in Canada.
 Last year (2018) she completed the first ski descent of Lhotse (fourth highest mountain in the world).
 In short she is a bad ass.

 “All my life I definitely thought I was sort of laidback and chill person, I am starting to realize I am not at all, I don’t know why I had that perception for so many years.
 I am more type A than I thought I was” laughs O’Neill in the gondola in her home town of Telluride when we spoke with her in 2016.